theharvardcrimson/comp-materials/workshops/1/slides/sections/css.md

 - `px` are pixels that you are familiar with, like making your essay have font size `12`
 - `rem` is relative
   - Why is this important for the web?
-Web needs to be universally accessible, so when people that set their system to use larger font sizes, sites should resize everything as well.
+Web needs to be universally accessible, so when people that set their system to use larger font sizes, sites should resize everything as well
-  - Selected font size (default `16px`) times `rem` value is ultimate size.
+  - Selected font size (default `16px`) times `rem` value is ultimate size
   - Scale all sizes like width, margin, etc. with `rem`, not just fonts

 </v-clicks>